elsieMeng0424/MyFirstGit/readme.txt

-git commit -m "annotation": submit the file to Repository. git status: check if another file hasn't been submitted. git diff filename: check the difference between the present file with last one. git log: check the history of submitting. git log -pretty=oneline: just like "git log" but only one line. git reset --hard HEAD^: return to the last version. git reset --hard HEAD^^: return to the the version before last.
+git commit -m "annotation": submit the file to Repository. git status: check if another file hasn't been submitted. git diff filename: check the difference between the present file with last one. git log: check the history of committing. git log -pretty=oneline: just like "git log" but only one line. git reset --hard HEAD^: return to the last version. git reset --hard HEAD^^: return to the the version before last.